Movatterモバイル変換

 Unilateralism

-The doctrine downplays the value of international coalitions.
+The first draft of the "doctrine" downplays the value of international coalitions.

 Like the coalition that opposed Iraqi aggression, we should expect future coalitions to be ad hoc assemblies, often not lasting beyond the crisis being confronted, and in many cases carrying only general agreement over the objectives to be accomplished.
 Nevertheless, the sense that the world order is ultimately backed by the U.S. will be an important stabilizing factor.